Our service now covers areas all across Canada

 So, if you’re set on working with one, this article will look at what a horticulturist will do as well as how many specific projects may set you back.
 Keep reading to find out all of the necessary information on this subject and you’ll be able to start planning for your spring project!

 Horticulturists are interested in and deal mainly with the reproduction of plant life.
-They work to understand and manage the soil, landscaping, plants, flowers, vegetables, fruits and offer insight regarding the best trajectory for you to make the most of your soil and your property.
+They work to understand and manage the soil, landscaping, plants, flowers, vegetables, and fruits and offer insight regarding the best trajectory for you to make the most of your soil and your property.
 It’s common for people to confuse a horticulturist with a landscape architect, but these professions have fundamental differences that we’re going to lay out below.

 Not only is their knowledge exceptionally wide-ranging, but they take on many different roles.
 They may work with private or educational institutions, the government or on residential projects.
 Some examples of projects a horticulturist may take on: